 Another instructor can be can be asked to 'substitute' and teach your class if you're sick and unable to do so.
 As outlined in Article 6.2.5. of the Collective Agreement, these ‘substitute’ instructors should only be full-time faculty (either regular or temporary).
 Faculty who substitute will be paid, but not for the first day that they cover.

 This means that if you’re sick and misses two classes, the faculty who substitutes will only be paid for the second class that they teach.
 If you only miss one class, this means that the faculty who covers your class will not be paid for this.
 Part-time instructors are not included in this provision or expected to cover the first day for no pay.

-Workplace Accomodation and the Employer's Duty to Accomodate
+Workplace Accommodation and the Employer's Duty to Accommodate

 What if I have a disability (either physical or mental) or a family status issue that restricts the type or conditions of work I can do?

 Human rights law requires employers to accommodate an employee who has a disability or a family status issue as long as the accommodation does not create an “undue hardship” for the employer.
 If you believe that your condition requires a workplace accommodation, please contact your HR consultant as well as an LFA shop steward.
 You are NOT obliged as part of the application process to disclose your diagnosis or to provide any information (such as your doctor’s specialty) that would allow your diagnosis to be inferred.
 The goal is to help you accomplish your work successfully, not to breach your privacy.

 For more information on workplace accommodations, please visit